-COVID-19 - Temporary reduction in minimum pension drawdown requirements
+Temporary reduction in minimum pension drawdown requirements ends

 The Government's COVID-19 relief package included a 50% reduction in the minimum drawdown requirements for account-based pensions and similar products.
-The reduction, which originally applied for 2019-20 and 2020-21, has been extended to apply also for 2021-22 and 2022-23.
-The Government has announced its intention to cease this temporary reduction from 1 July 2023.
+The reduction applied for income years from 2019-20 up to and including 2022-23.